 Symptoms in infants with CSID usually manifest when they are weaned from breast milk and start to ingest foods containing sucrose and starches, such as juices, teething biscuits, baby-food fruits, and medications sweetened with sucrose.
 Symptoms are usually more severe in children than in adults because they have shorter small intestines and a reduced reserve capacity in the colon to absorb excess luminal fluid.1,2

 Although symptoms persist in adults, they may be less severe than those observed in children.
-Adults may note an increase in bowel movement frequency with loose stool form, and experience diarrhea only after ingesting food containing high levels of sucrose.
-They may also alternate between diarrhea and constipation depending on their diet and use of anti-diarrheal medications, which might mask classical CSID symptoms, thus leading to a misdiagnosis of mixed-type or diarrhea predominant irritable bowel syndrome (IBS).
+Adults may note an increase in bowel movement frequency with loose stool formed, and experience diarrhea only after ingesting food containing high levels of sucrose.
+They may also alternate between diarrhea and constipation, depending on their diet and use of anti-diarrheal medications, which might mask classical CSID symptoms, thus leading to a misdiagnosis of mixed-type or diarrhea pre-dominant irritable bowel syndrome (IBS).

 While most individuals affected by CSID present with classic symptoms, many are given a nonspecific diagnosis of toddler’s diarrhea as infants and young children.
 Many patients who achieve normal growth are not diagnosed with CSID until they are between the ages of 2 to 8 years, or even later in adolescence or adulthood.
 A careful evaluation of symptoms will inform the next steps for diagnosing carbohydrate-malabsorption attributed to an enzyme deficiency such as CSID.

 - Treem WR.
 Clinical aspects and treatment of congenital sucrase-isomaltase deficiency.
 J Pediatr Gastroenterol Nutr.
 2012;55(suppl 2):S7-S13. doi:10.1097/01.mpg.0000421401.57633.9